strimzi/strimzi.github.io/_posts/2026-06-23-strimzicon2026-roundup.md

 _Speakers: Paolo Patierno & Kate Stanley @ IBM_

-Paolo and Kate opened the event by sharing the latest features and improvements that have been added to Strimzi over the past year and provided a glimpse into what's on the horizon for the project.
+Paolo and Kate opened the event by sharing the latest features and improvements that have been added to Strimzi over the past year, including the long awaited 1.0.0 release.
+They also shared some insights into how the 1.0.0 release came about and provided a glimpse into what's on the horizon for the project.
-They also highlighted the various ways community members can contribute to Strimzi and explained the key roles within the community.
+Finally, they shared some updates from the community, including new ways to keep up with the wider community, the new AI policy and the path to graduation.

 ##### Beyond the Install: Take full ownership of your Strimzi cluster ([Recording][ownership-pres]/[Slides][ownership-slides])